 In connection with our initial public offering and the transfer of the nitrogen fertilizer business to the Partnership in October 2007, we entered into a number of agreements with the Partnership that govern the business relations between the parties.
-These include the pet coke supply agreement mentioned above, under which the petroleum business sells pet coke to the nitrogen fertilizer business; a services agreement, in which our management operates the nitrogen fertilizer business; a feedstock and shared services agreement, which governs the provision of feedstocks, including hydrogen, high-pressure steam, nitrogen, instrument air, oxygen and natural gas; a raw water and facilities sharing agreement, which allocates raw water resources between the two businesses; an easement agreement; an environmental agreement; and a lease agreement pursuant to which we lease office space and laboratory space to the Partnership.
+These include the pet coke supply agreement mentioned above, under which the petroleum business sells pet coke to the nitrogen fertilizer business; a services agreement, in which our management operates the nitrogen fertilizer business; a fedstock and shared services agreement, which governs the provision of feedstocks, including hydrogen, high-pressure steam, nitrogen, instrument air, oxygen and natural gas; a raw water and facilities sharing agreement, which allocates raw water resources between the two business; an environmental agreement; and a lease agreement pursuant to which we lease office space and laboratory space to the Partnership.

 The price paid by the nitrogen fertilizer business pursuant to the pet coke supply agreement is based on the lesser of a pet coke price derived from the price received by the Partnership for UAN (subject to a UAN-based price ceiling and floor) and a pet coke price index for pet coke.
 For the periods prior to our entering into the pet coke supply agreement, our historical financial statements reflected the cost of product sold (exclusive of depreciation and amortization) in the nitrogen fertilizer business based on a pet coke price of \$15 per ton.
 This is reflected in the segment data in our historical financial statements as a cost for the nitrogen fertilizer business and as revenue for the petroleum business.
-If the terms of the pet coke supply agreement had been in place in 2007, the new pet coke supply agreement would have resulted in an increase in cost of product sold (exclusive of depreciation and amortization) for the nitrogen fertilizer business and an increase in revenue for the petroleum business of \$2.5 million for the year ended December 31, 2007.
+If the terms of the pet coke supply agreement would have resulted in an increase in cost of product sold (exclusive of depreciation) for the nitrogen fertilizer business and an increase in revenue for the petroleum business.
+If the terms of the petroleum business of \$2.5 million for the year ended December 31, 2007.
 There would have been no impact to the consolidated financial statements as intercompany transactions are eliminated upon consolidation.